Interested in working for Walbrook?

 Please note that depending on number of CVs we receive; we may close the advert early.
 Due to the high volumes we receive, it may not be possible to respond to all applicants who are unsuccessful.

-The London Institute of Banking & Finance is seeking to appoint seminar assistants for finance related courses at undergraduate levels 4, 5 & 6.
+LIBF as part of Walbrook is seeking to appoint seminar assistants for finance related courses at undergraduate levels 4, 5 & 6.
 The role will be to assist students in seminar groups solving problems/ exercises under the supervision of the module lead.
 All materials will be provided.
 The roles are based at our teaching facilities near Monument in London and each subject offers 1.5 or 2 hours per week starting in the second week of the first semester – the first week in October.
 The initial appointment will be for 6 weeks with the possibility of an extension for a further 6 weeks.

 Subject areas are: